 Despite their best intentions, humans still fail to act in their best interest when it comes to managing money online.
 On the other hand, why does it only take a few seconds to send a message on Facebook while transferring money from one bank to another bank can take days?

 By humanizing online banking, financial institutions can influence our behavior.

 For example, we are used to boring transactional statements, but many banks are bringing transactions alive by integrating other services.

 An example of bringing things to life is the Moven App, which alerts the user when they are spending and going over their budget limit by breaking the glass on their phone.

 As Alex Kreger says, financial psychology will be in demand, meaning that firstly banks will need to understand financial cognition on a deeper level to architect services people demand.

-Ultimately, people's financial lives involve their family, friends and and feeling that a bank knows us, look out for us and reward with great solutions in real time is what matters.
+Ultimately, people's financial lives involve their family, friends, and feeling that our bank knows us, looks out for us, and rewards us with great solutions, in real-time, is what matter to us.

 Just like life is not an accumulation of years, days and hours, online banking is made up of thousands of tiny sub-actions and details that keep a customer engaged and guide them through their financial life.

 In these moments consumers want what they want, when they want it - and they are drawn to brand that deliver on their needs